 3.3 No business shall be transacted by a Standing Committee and Sub Committees unless a quorum is present and if within 30 minutes after the time appointed for the meeting a quorum is not present the meeting stands adjourned to the same place and at the same hour of the same day of the following week.

 3.4 If at the adjourned meeting a quorum is not present within 30 minutes after the time appointed for the meeting, the meeting shall be abandoned.

+3.5 Unless otherwise stated, a quorum shall be when one third of voting members are present.

 BY-LAW 4 LIFESAVING and EDUCATION COMMITTEE